-A degree in physical education also readies individuals for teaching positions outside of school settings.
-Graduates of the program have pursued successful careers in many positions unrelated to teaching.
-Program alumni are well represented in the areas of coaching and officiating, recreation, fitness, healthcare, and sport management.
+A degree in physical education also readies individuals for other career paths.
+Some graduates have pursued teaching positions outside of school settings.
+Other graduates of the program have successful careers in many positions unrelated to teaching.
+Program alumni are well represented in the areas of coaching and officiating, recreation, fitness, healthcare and sport management.
+A few alumni are coaching at the NCAA Division I level or working for the U.S. Olympic Committee or the Cincinnati Bengals.

 The careers of some of our physical education alumni are highlighted here.